CassidyExum/dsc-phase-2-project-v2-3/README.md

 After dropping these features the second model had a validation score of .61.

 The third iteration features were chosen by running an Ordinary Least Squares model on the previous training data, and selecting only the significant features, i.e. p>|t|.
-This resulted in chosing significant_features = ['bedrooms',
+This resulted in chosoing significant_features = ['bedrooms',
                         'bathrooms',
                         'sqft_living',
                         'waterfront',